 2012 Gentildonna becomes the fourth filly in history to capture Filly Triple Crown.

-Rulership wins the Queen Elizabeth II Cup in Hong Kong.
-Orfevre finishes second in the Prix de l'Arc de Triomphe in France.
-Lord Kanaloa wins the Hong Kong Sprint (G1) in Hong Kong.
+Rulership wins the HK's QEII Cup.
+Lord Kanaloa wins the Hong Kong Sprint (G1).

-2013 Lord Kanaloa wins the Hong Kong Sprint (G1) for the second consecutive year.
-Gentildonna finishes second in the Dubai Sheema Classic (G1) in Dubai.
+2013 Lord Kanaloa wins the HK Sprint for the second consecutive year.

-2014 Just A Way and Gentildonna win the Dubai Duty Free (G1) and Dubai Sheema Classic (G1), respectively.
-Just A Way, which won the Duty Free by 6 1/4 lengths, becomes the first ever Japan-based horse to claim the sole No. 1 position in the Longine's World's Best Racehorse Rankings (Deep Impact was tied for 1st in 2006).
+2014 Just A Way and Gentildonna win the Dubai Duty Free and Dubai Sheema Classic, respectively.
+Just A Way, which wins the Duty Free by 6 1/4 lengths, becomes the first ever Japan-based horse to claim the sole No. 1 position in the Longine's World's Best Racehorse Rankings.